 Go within yourself, reaching for the nearest place where compassion lies, even if that means not saying anything to her (as opposed to yelling).
 Then, realize that you actually have a choice, and decide to make one that better aligns with the parent you want to be.

 Parenthood is a journey and a process, one that’s taken choice by intentional choice.
 The best part?
 The more you choose not to react to your triggers, the less control these triggers will have over you.

 Do this over and over, and you’ll begin to draw compassion from within just as quickly as you had once been drawn to feel angry.

 When my son bolted out of the room feeling upset, I didn’t suddenly turn chipper and happy, or try to mask the frustration I was feeling.
 But I paused, chose not to yell, and instead moved on with our morning.

-I never did get to apply sunblock on him—one morning won’t hurt—but I did get to drop him off at school and whisper in his ear, “I hope you feel better.”
+I never did get to apply sunblock on him, but I did drop him off at school and whisper in his ear, “I hope you feel better.”

 And I knew that my intention not to yell earlier that morning would help him do so.

 - Unique Ways to Meet the Emotional Needs of Your Child